Transition to Parenthood (Memorial Regional Hospital)

-Research shows that many factors can affect a woman in adapting to the new role of motherhood.
-Ineffective maternal role transition can negatively influence the entire family.
-You may attend while pregnant or after childbirth.
+You may attend while pregnant (preferred) or after childbirth.
 Partners and extended family expected to attend.
-You will have the opportunity to learn about the psychosocial transition to motherhood through:
+You will have the opportunity to learn about the psychosocial transition to parenthood through:

 - Personalized Q&A session

-- Interaction with experts in maternal mental health field
+- Presentation and interaction with a maternal mental health expert

 - Peer support from other expecting couples